joeatwork/mazes-c/README.md

 - `paths` reads a maze in the common, dot-ish format, and produces JSON that can be used to reconstruct the maze.

+You can also run a (toy, insecure) server using `server.sh`, and run that server in a Docker image using the included `Dockerfile`.

 # Building the tools

 Building mazes-c requires graphviz's cgraph headers and library, and